Ex-Green Beret Led Failed Attempt to Oust Venezuela’s Maduro

 From the outset, the audacious plan split an opposition coalition already sharply divided by egos and strategy.
 There were concerns that Alcalá, with a murky past and ties to the regime through a brother who was Maduro’s ambassador to Iran, couldn’t be trusted.
 Others worried about going behind the backs of their Colombian allies and the U.S. government.

-But Goudreau didn’t share the concerns about Alcalá, according to two people close to the former American soldier.
-Over time, he would come to share Alcalá’s mistrust of the opposition, whose talk of restoring democracy was belied by what he saw as festering corruption and closed-door deal-making with the regime, they said.
+But Goudreau didn’t share the concerns about Alcalá, according to two people close to the former American solider.
+Over time, he would come to share Alcalá’s mistrust of the opposition, whose talk of restoring democracy was belied by what he saw as festering corruption and closed-door deal making with the regime, they said.

 More importantly to Goudreau, Alcalá retained influence in the armed forces that Maduro’s opponents, mostly civilian elites, lacked.
 He also knew the terrain, having served as the top commander along the border.